zacharski/cpsc405/bootloader.md

 After initializing and checking hardware the BIOS code needs to find a bootable device.
 It does this by checking the boot order in the BIOS configuration.
 The BIOS tries to find a boot sector.
 The boot sector is 512 bytes long and the final two bytes are the [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming))  `0x55` and `0xaa`, which indicates to the BIOS that this device is bootable.
 If the BIOS finds that the device is bootable, the contents of the boot sector are loaded into memory and executed.

 # Creating our own bootloader

-> This section is from Eugene Obrezkov's tutorial, How to implement your own “Hello, World!” boot loader

 So what does that 512 byte boot sector contain?
 That sector contains a small program that will load the operating system.
 This program is called the **bootloader**.
 The bootloader is written in assembly.
 To create one we will need both an assembler `nasm`, and an emulator `qemu`.
 These are both included in the Vagrantfile for this class.